Shui Chuen O Estate

 The estate comprises 18 blocks offering 11,123 public rental flats.
 It also includes a commercial complex with 59 shops and an indoor market.
-The new estate sits on a hillside is linked to the lower-lying areas by footbridges and lift towers, providing easy access to Pok Hong Estate and Sha Tin Wai station.
+The estate sits on a hillside and is linked to the lower-lying areas by a footbridge and lift towers, providing easy access to Pok Hong Estate and Sha Tin Wai station.

 History

 The estate was built in four phases concurrently.
 The first phase opened for population intake in 2015.

 The estate was affected by the 2015 lead in drinking water scandal.

 Additionally, there have been construction quality concerns.
 In 2016, a tenant at Shing Chuen House discovered that the floor slab under his flat's toilet was filled with powdery gravel.
 The material could be dug up by hand, exposing the rebar within the floor slab.
 The estate was built by China State Construction, which has also been embroiled in controversy over contaminated water at Kai Ching Estate.